vklyukin/vklyukin/README.md

 ### Hi there, I am Valeriy 👋

-Machine Learning Engineer at Yandex.
+Machine Learning Engineer at Booking.com.
+Ex-Yandex.
 Studying at Yandex School of Data Analysis and Higher School of Economics.

 ### Programming Languages